 Eight-year-old Allison Bowley explained the facts to judges at the East Central Indiana Science Fair at Ball Gym Saturday morning.

-For her experiment, the third grader at Yorktown Elementary swabbed the inside of three people’s mouths and three dog mouths, the third of her own dog, Rudy.
+For her experiment, the third grader at Yorktown Elementary swabbed the inside of three people’s mouths and three dogs' mouths, including her own dog, Rudy.